 Adjustable Rate Mortgage Loan Program Disclosure

-This disclosure describes the features of MECU’s Adjustable Rate Mortgage (ARM) programs.
+This disclosure describes the features of MECU’s Adjustable-Rate Mortgage (ARM) Program.

 How Your Interest Rate And Payment Are Determined:

 Your adjustable interest rate following the initial fixed rate term will be based on an index plus a margin.
 The index is the weekly average yield on U.S. Treasury Securities adjusted to a constant maturity of one year.
 Information about the index is published weekly in the Wall Street Journal.
 The margin to be added to the index is provided in Table A - listed in the next section "How Your Interest Rate and Payment Can Change."

 Your adjustable interest rate will equal the index plus our margin rounded to the nearest 1/8 percent, unless your interest rate "cap" limits the amount of change in the adjustable interest rate.

 Your payment will be based on the interest rate, loan balance, and the remaining loan term.